Is a Low FODMAP Diet Right for You?

 Optimizing the MMC is essential for treating SIBO and preventing its return.

-When using our curated list of low FODMAP snacks – please be advised that companies can change ingredients at any time or discontinue products completely.
+When using our curated list – please be advised that companies can change ingredients at any time or discontinue products completely.

 Always check the ingredient lists on food labels when following an elimination diet.